ngrx/platform/projects/ngrx.io/content/guide/store-devtools/config.md

 ### `name`

-string - the instance name to be showed on the monitor page.
+string - the instance name to be show on the monitor page.
 Default value is NgRx Store DevTools.

 ### `monitor`